Skip to main content

 7. Positive impact on an organization.
 As a project manager, you’ll be able to make a real difference to the organization.
 By completing projects on time and within budget, and building and adapting processes, you’ll be able to help the organization achieve its goals and objectives.
 This can also be a great source of pride and satisfaction.

 Are you hooked yet?
-Before you start sending out your resume, let’s talk through the challenges to determine if they are equally as exciting to you as the advantages.
+Before you start sending out your resume, cover letter, and portfolio, let’s talk through the challenges to determine if they are equally as exciting to you as the advantages.

 Challenges Of A Career In Project Management